Roy Alvarez

-Leandro Delantar Alvarez (March 23, 1950 – February 11, 2014), better known by his screen name Roy Alvarez, was a Filipino actor, director and screenwriter for film, television and theater in the Philippines.
+Leandro Delantar Alvarez (March 23, 1950 – February 11, 2014), better known by his screen name Roy Alvarez, was a Filipino actor, director and screenwriter for film, television, and theater in the Philippines.

 Biography

-He was born on March 23, 1950, in Pagbilao, Quezon, Philippines as Leandro Delantar Alvarez.
-He finished his Bachelor of Science in Commerce at the University of Santo Tomas in Manila, Philippines.
+Leandro Delantar Alvarez was born on March 23, 1950, in Pagbilao, Quezon, Philippines.
+He finished his Bachelor of Science in commerce at the University of Santo Tomas in Manila, Philippines.
 He lived for some time in the United States.

 He was also a lecturer and speaker on Consciousness Development, Inner and Outer Ecology, Healing Mother Earth and Zero Waste Management.

 In March 1989, he signed an eight-picture deal with Viva Films, and was set to star in the film Imortal alongside Vilma Santos and Christopher de Leon; however, he eventually dropped out of the project.

 He was the former president of ET CE TERRA, a Filipino UFO enthusiasts group.

 Personal life

 He was married to Nieves Campa and they have a daughter, Miren Alvarez who is married to Paolo Fabregas, a son of his friend and fellow actor Jaime Fabregas.